Chronic Pain And Well-Being

 • Experiment with different positions that may make sex more comfortable.

-• If you are not having sexual contact maintain physical intimacy in other ways.
+• If you are not having sexual contact, maintain physical intimacy in other ways.
 This could involve cuddling up together, hugging, or holding hands.

-• If sex does become an issue you may want to book an appointment with a psychosexual therapist.
+• If sex does become an issue, you may want to book an appointment with a psychosexual therapist.

 Your life may look and feel very different when living with chronic pain from how it was before this.
 We form our sense of self around the things we do and the roles we take.

-Before experiencing a chronic illness, your life may have evolved around work, caring for family, or being active.
+Before experiencing a chronic illness, your life may have revolved around work, caring for family, or being active.
 Yet the debilitating nature of pain can limit how much you’re able to do.
 It may also affect your relationships with your family, friends, and colleagues and leave you feeling lonely and isolated.

 Such major changes may leave you feeling lost and wondering who you are now.
 You may form a new identity around the pain and the limitations it brings.
 Understandably, pain can become consuming.
 It may limit your energy, focus, motivation, and self-esteem.
-It is easy to get stuck in a rut and feel overwhelmed and not be able to see a way forward.
+It is easy to get stuck in a rut and feel overwhelmed, and not be able to see a way forward.

 We form our identity in several ways: